Hermitage Museum: Italian Renaissance

 The Italian Renaissance galleries continues in the eastern wing of the New Hermitage with paintings, sculpture, majolica and tapestry from Italy of the 15th–16th centuries, including Conestabile Madonna and Madonna with Beardless St. Joseph by Raphael.

 Italian and Spanish fine art

-The first floor of New Hermitage contains three large interior spaces in the center of the museum complex with red walls and lit from above by skylights.
+The first floor of New Hermitage contains three large interior spaces in the centre of the museum complex with red walls and lit from above by skylights.
 These are adorned with 19th-century Russian lapidary works and feature Italian and Spanish canvases of the 16th–18th centuries, including Veronese, Giambattista Pittoni, Tintoretto, Velázquez and Murillo.

 Knights' Hall

 The Knights' Hall, a large room in the eastern part of the New Hermitage originally designed in the Greek revival style for the display of coins, now hosts a collection of Western European arms and armour from the 15th–17th centuries, part of the Hermitage Arsenal collection.